Glossary of Card Game Terms

 Often also called just Tops.
 In International Skat, an unbroken series of trump cards the declaring layer may or may not hold in his current hand.

-In Skat, a declaration by a player to play using the skat and one of the cards of the skat to determine the trump suit for the hand.
+In Skat, a declaration by a player to play using one of the cards from the skat to determine the trump suit for the hand.

 In the game of Cassino, when a player is unable (or chooses not) to take any cards or make any builds during their turn.